FilterVCF

 - minedistmax=0

 - Ignore variants with lower max distance from read ends.
-Filters variants too close to read termini, which are error-prone.
+Filters variants too close to read termini, which are error-prone regions.
 Default: 0.

 - minmapqmax=0

-- Ignore variants with lower max mapq.
-Filters based on mapping quality of supporting reads.
+- Ignore variants with lower max mapping quality.
+Filters based on the best mapping quality among supporting reads.
 Default: 0.

 - minidmax=0

 - Ignore variants with lower max read identity.
-Filters variants in reads with poor overall identity to reference.
+Filters variants found only in reads with poor overall identity to reference.
 Default: 0.

 - minpairingrate=0.0